mmarsala/peer/peer/peer.rst

 - Peer Global File Service is the only solution which can provide Active-Active replication for Nutanix Files clusters.

-- Peer also supports multiple legacy NAS platforms and supports replication within mixed environments.This helps ease adoption of and migration to Nutanix Files.
+- Peer also supports multiple legacy NAS platforms and supports replication within mixed environments.
+This helps ease adoption of and migration to Nutanix Files.

 - Peer can directly manage Microsoft Distributed File Services (DFS) namespaces, allowing multiple file servers to be presented through a single namespace.
 This is a key component for supporting true Active-Active DR solutions for file sharing.